dzzh/RIBs-wiki/iOS-Tutorial-3.md

 Finally, we can implement the UI to display the scores.
 To save time, we can use the implementation provided [here](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial3-rib-di-and-communication/source/source3.swift?raw=true).

-## Update score stream when a game is won
+## Updating the score stream when a game is won

-When a game is won, TicTacToe invokes its listener to call up to LoggedInInteractor.
+When a game is won, the TicTacToe RIB invokes its listener to call up to `LoggedInInteractor`.
 This is where we should update our score stream.

 Update TicTacToe’s listener to provide context on which player had just won.

 ```swift
 protocol TicTacToeListener: class {
     func gameDidEnd(withWinner winner: PlayerType?)
 }
 ```

-Update the TicTacToeInteractor implementation to pass the winner to the listener we just updated.
+Now we'll update the `TicTacToeInteractor` implementation to pass the winner to the listener we just updated.

 There are a couple of ways to do this.
-We can either store the winner as a local state in the TicTacToeInteractor, or we can let the TicTacToeViewController pass the winner back to the interactor when the view controller invokes the `closeGame` method when the user closes the alert.
+We can either store the winner as a local state in the TicTacToeInteractor, or we can let the `TicTacToeViewController` pass the winner back to the interactor when the view controller invokes the `closeGame` method when the user closes the alert.
 Technically speaking, both ways are correct and appropriate.
 Let’s explore the advantages and drawbacks of both solutions.

 With the local state stored in TicTacToeInteractor approach, the advantage is that we encapsulate all the necessary data within the interactor.
 The downside is that we have to maintain local, mutable state.
-Having said that, this is somewhat mitigated by the fact that RIBs are well scoped.
-The local states are well encapsulated and limited.
+This is somewhat mitigated by the fact that our RIBs are well scoped.
+The local states of each RIB are well encapsulated and limited.
 When we create a new TicTacToe RIB when we launch a new game, the previous one is deallocated with all local states erased.

 With the passing back from view controller approach, we can avoid the local mutable state, but we end up relying on the view controller to pass back business data.

 To get the best of both worlds, we can take advantage of Swift closures.
-When we invoke the TicTacToePresentable, the view controller, to announce the winner, we can pass an opaque closure to be invoked when the announcement is completed.
-This encapsulates the winner within the TicTacToeInteractor, without storing any local states.
+When we invoke the `TicTacToePresentable`, the view controller, to announce the winner, we can pass an opaque closure to be invoked when the announcement is completed.
+This encapsulates the winner within the `TicTacToeInteractor`, without storing any local states.
 This also removes the need to have the `closeGame` method in our TicTacToeViewControllerListener protocol.
 ```swift
 func placeCurrentPlayerMark(atRow row: Int, col: Int) {
     guard board[row][col] == nil else {